kagkarlsson/db-scheduler/README.md

 * The methods on `SchedulerClient` (`schedule`, `cancel`, `reschedule`) and the `CompletionHandler` will run using a new `Connection`from the `DataSource`provided.
 To have the action be a part of a transaction, it must be taken care of by the `DataSource`provided, for example using something like Spring's `TransactionAwareDataSourceProxy`.

+* Currently, the precision of db-scheduler is depending on the `pollingInterval` (default 10s) which specifies how often to look in the table for due executions.

 ## More examples

 #### Simple task definition